jakegut/hvadaparty.com/src/contents/advice-for-entry-level.md

 When I joined, I was placed on the infrastructure and integrations team.
 To be fair, I requested something along this line as I didn't want to do mostly front-end which is unavoidable work at a startup.

 I worked on plathera of things on this team: AWS, Terraform, quite a bit of Make, a lot of PostgreSQL, some Node.js, Angular, and too much of RxJS.
-After 10 months there, I was given the opportunity to work on a project to migrate our build system from Make to Bazel. ik
+After 10 months there, I was given the opportunity to work on a project to migrate our build system from Make to Bazel.

+This seemed like an interesting opportunity, I would be learning a completely new, niche build system to migrate our monorepo.